 effort to get rid of her own guilt.

-provided with a motive or given incentive for action
+given incentive for action

 "I say guilt, gentlemen, because it was guilt that